 “Since I woke up and remembered what we were doing today,” she said.
 Fraction paused, then reached into his pocket and handed her a cigarette.

-“Today’s going to be goddamned incredible,” Fraction effused.
+“Today’s going to be incredible,” Fraction effused.
 “We’re going send all the writers into therapy, have a ritual sacrifice, and blow up our careers beyond recognition.”

 The magazine’s offices consumed the top floor of 3 Park Avenue.
 The skyline’s sorest thumb, it rose 42 stories of burnt-orange brick above ground.
 The only building to sit at a 45-degree angle to the city’s street grid, it was an exercise in irreverence, its bones built contrary.
-On the 42nd floor, an elevator opened into a dark vestibule of a reception area.
-It was a literal black box marked by a few chairs, a reception desk, and a flimsy paper banner reading “Alpha Magazine” in Comic Sans.
+On the 42nd floor, an elevator opened into a dark vestibule of a reception area; a literal black box marked by a few chairs, a reception desk, and a flimsy paper banner reading “Alpha Magazine” in Comic Sans.
 A hallway just long enough to stunt line of sight led into the offices proper; a bright, sprawling, open concept bullpen outlined by offices and conference rooms.

 Booming music heralded Fraction and Walker’s arrival, drawing the staff’s attention to the entrance and obliterating all productivity.
 They walked in blowing kisses and raising their arms in triumph, a parody of entitled spectacle.

 “Terrible subordinates,” Fraction shouted.
 “Zero day has arrived!
 Today we embark upon a morally dubious, anarchic journey the likes of which the world has never seen.”

 “To those of you who dutifully adhered to your airtight nondisclosure agreements,” Walker continued, “we thank you with a 10% salary bump and expanded dental coverage.
 Those who fell prey to our false flag bribery operation and broke their NDAs will now be led out of the building by security.
 While HR has informed us that blending you into some kind of a Soylent Judas concoction is ‘murder’, you should know that we really, really wanted to do it.”